 “If you want complexity, you’ll never see simplicity.”

 That said, I also think that most people don’t need a complicated practice, or a complex definition of a meditation practice.
-If fact, it may be much easier for someone to go deep into their practice by doing a very simple daily practice, and by defining that practice simply.
+In fact, it may be much easier for someone to go deep into their practice by doing a very simple daily practice, and by defining that practice simply.
 It’s easy to confuse ourselves by dabbling in a myriad of different traditions, or by studying complex, ritualistic methodologies, especially when it comes to meditation – because the egoic mind is very slippery and contrary, and doesn’t really want to do the practice in the first place.
-It LOVES to think and talk about how to meditate, but rarely does it want to sit down and actually do it. ( – more on this in a future article…)
+It LOVES to think and talk about how to meditate, or to get into the science of it, but rarely does it want to sit down and actually do it. ( – more on this in a future article…)

 Long story short, the word ‘meditation’ can be a very simple word with a simple definition.
 You could even say ‘just being.’
 Because that is what it’s all about.
 We’re not doing anything in meditation.
 We’re just being, and observing our being.
 Nothing more.

 How does it Benefit Us?